Armyjeffries/ContainedBrowser/README.md

 # bitm
 Browser in the middle - disposable, containerized, intercept-ready-proxied, firefox browser to assist with suspicious web links.
+Designed to operate on "rootless" podman install - using mitmproxy.